alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 ## 1.3.
 Backend: A Naive Tensorflow Text Classifier

 Here, we use the term naive to describe a tool that assumes perfect input in a known structure.
-Later we will add input fields that accept abitrary values.
-But we can start with controlled, known, values first to simplify testing.
+Later we will add input fields that accept arbitrary values.
+But we can start with controlled, known values first to simplify testing.
-To further simplify the transition to user populated or abitrary data, we can also create a constants.py file.
+To further simplify the transition to User populated or arbitrary data, we can also create a constants.py file.
-Fow now leave it blank, though we'll need it later to create static values for our tests.
+For now, leave it blank.
+We'll need it later to create static values for our tests.

 We update our tool by "mode" (recall our modes are: `DATA, PREVIEW, TRAIN, PREDICT`).
-Considering we need to test building the model in that order anyway, this will make reasoning about our code easier too.
+Considering we need to test building the model in that order anyway, this will make reasoning about our code more straightforward.

 ### 1.3.1.
 Data Mode

-For this guide, we'll be using the [imdb moview review dataset](https://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz).
+For this guide, we'll be using the [imdb movie review dataset](https://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz).
 This archive is a dataset of movie reviews and their labels for classification.
 The labels are binary positive or negative reviews.
-The reviews are scrapped from the imdb website and then appropriately labeled.
+The reviews are scrapped from the IMDb website and then appropriately labeled.
-You may download it now, or during the plugin runtime.
+You may download it now or during the plugin runtime.
 Here we download it and reference it locally.
 Note that we get this in `.tar.gz` format, so you need to decompress this before using the data.
 Once you decompress, note the location as a constant in the `constants.py` module we created earlier.